-It is our great pleasure to welcome you on behalf of the EAN Teaching Course sub-Committee to the 3rd EAN Autumn School for neurologists in training.
+It is our great pleasure to welcome you on behalf of the EAN Teaching Course sub-Committee to the 4th EAN Autumn School for neurologists in training.

 The EAN Autumn School follows a new format, with plenary sessions in the morning and hands-on courses and interactive or case-based sessions in the afternoon.
 The courses will focus on how to approach a specific clinical syndrome in order to reach diagnosis and treatment.
-Our main topics in 2021 will be muscle weakness, eye movement disorders and stiffness.
-Due to the pandemic restrictions, patients are not allowed to visit the school.
-However, the course will be enriched by high quality video presentations and interactive case discussions.
+Our main topics in 2022 will be COVID-19 signs and symptoms, acute limb weakness and acute higher cortical function problems.
+The courses aim to incorporate patient exams, However, due to pandemic restrictions, it may occur that patients are not allowed to visit the school.
+Therefore, the course will alternatively be enriched by high quality video presentations and interactive case discussions.
 This way, participants will learn like in a real-life setting, how to deal with a given clinical situation.
 This represents a different approach from the spring school, or many regional teaching courses, which are topic- or disease focused.

-Loutraki, formerly known for its' natural thermal springs, is close to Corinth and the archaeological site and village of ancient Corinth, about 80 kilometres west of Athens.
+Loutraki, formerly known for its' natural thermal springs, is close to Corinth and the archaeological site and village of ancient Corinth, about 80 kilometers west of Athens.
 We are happy to announce that one of the evenings we will have a nice excursion crossing the canal ending in a leisure and relaxing evening where we all can get to know each other a bit more.
 With events like this EAN would like to foster the creation of a great neurological network for future years.

-This historical place will now host (48) neurologists in training from 16 countries, who will have a fantastic chance to gain new knowledge and skills, share experiences with colleagues and distinguished experts, make new professional contacts and plan further collaborations.
+This historical place will now host neurologists in training from 23 countries, who will have a fantastic chance to gain new knowledge and skills, share experiences with colleagues and distinguished experts, make new professional contacts and plan further collaborations.